 Fattoush Dressing

-• 2 tablespoon Lemon juice - from 1 lemon
+• 2 tbsp Lemon juice – from 1 lemon

-• 1 teaspoon Lemon zest - from 1 lemon
+• 1 tsp Lemon zest – from 1 lemon

-• Kosher salt and fresh cracked pepper to taste - start with ½ teaspoon salt.
+• Kosher salt and fresh cracked pepper to taste – start with ½ tsp salt.
 You can always add more later.

 Salad